Skip to main content

 Speaker Disclosures:

 Financial: Mitch Hauschildt is the founder of Maximum Training Solutions, LLC and has employment relationships with Missouri State University and Fitness Anywhere, Inc. He is a content contributor for Titan Nutrition and is the health & wellness contributor for the Springfield Police Department.
-Mitch Hauschildt receives a speaking honorarium from RockTape, Trigger Point, TRX, and PESI, Inc. All relevant financial relationships with ineligible organizations have been mitigated.
+Mitch Hauschildt receives a speaking honorarium and consulting fee from Suji Sub, Inc., and a speaking honorarium from RockTape and Dry Needling.
+He receives royalties from Fringe and American Council on Exercise.
+Mitch Hauschildt receives a speaking honorarium, recording royalties, and a consultant fee from PESI, Inc. All relevant financial relationships with ineligible organizations have been mitigated.

 Non-financial: Mitch Hauschildt serves as an advisory board member for Evergreen Certifications.
 He is a member of the National Athletic Trainer's Association.